Lucyjpjones/LucyJones-resume/README.md

   1. Log in to GitHub and locate the GitHub Repository.

-  2. Under the repository name, click "Download code" option.
+  2. Under the repository name, click the "download code" option.

   ![Clone](assets/images/readme/clone.png)